-If you want to use real estate notes in your retirement account to generate some interest for yourself, below mentioned are a few tips that will help you along the way:
+Do you want to use your retirement money for some interest in the meantime?
+Here are a few tips that will help:

 - Time Value of Money